JacobyBlanke/SoftwareTestingLab/README.md

 You will then be asked if you want to only match names with the same block (enter 0 for any block) and then you'll be asked if you want the names sorted by Tester, Coder, or Both

 compile with ant build

+--last-name can be passed as a command-line argument to sort by last name instead of first